 Tree Service vs Landscape Service — What’s the Difference?

-A common call we get from Tallahassee homeowners starts with “my landscape guy said he’d handle the tree.”
+A common call we hear about from Tallahassee homeowners starts with “my landscape guy said he’d handle the tree.”
 Sometimes that is the right answer.
 More often it is not.
 Tree service and landscape service overlap on a few jobs and diverge sharply on most.
 This post is the practical breakdown — what each one is, where each is the right hire, and where hiring the wrong one costs you money and trees.

 What a Tree Service Does